kannankvs/kvskSONiC/doc/SAI_1.6.3_ReleaseNotes-updated.md

 The PHY has interfaces to connect/communicate are peripherals such as MII interface, SPI interface, power supply, clock and reset, system side interface, and line side interface.
 Specific APIs are added as explained in the specification.

-The design related to this feature is available at [document](https://github.com/opencomputeproject/SAI/blob/master/doc/macsec-gearbox/SAI_Gearbox_API_Proposal-v1.0.docx) for more details and Pull Request(PR) is available at [1014](https://github.com/opencomputeproject/SAI/pull/1014)
+The design related to this feature is available at [document](https://github.com/opencomputeproject/SAI/blob/master/doc/macsec-gearbox/SAI_Gearbox_API_Proposal-v1.0.docx) and Pull Request(PR) is available at [1014](https://github.com/opencomputeproject/SAI/pull/1014)

 ### (a) SAI changes for gearbox port connector
 This API is to create/remove/set/get Port connector to define logical relation between system side port to line side port.